 Jun Zhang and Armin Seyfried (2013) performed a series of experiments in which they measured the fundamental diagram by controlling density in a corridor by varying the entrance and exit widths (Figure 3).
 The corridor width was 3 m.
-You can download the actual experimental videos and supporting documentation at this link:
+You can download the actual experimental videos and supporting documentation from the Jülich Supercomputing Centre (JSC).
+Look for Pedestrian Dynamics Research in the Division Civil Security and Traffic.